-• Homeopathic medications must include a doctor's note with the child's name, dosage, and time to be given.
+- Staff will record all medications dispersed. - Homeopathic medications must include a doctor's note with the child's name, dosage, and time to be given.
 It also must be in the original container.

 Medication Policy

 Medication will not be administered if: